Special Educational Needs & Disability

 There is a guide for parents and carers on the Department for Education website which explains SEND more and what this means for parents and schools.
 The guide (first published on 15th August 2014) can be accessed here.

-For more information on all that we offer children with Special Educational Needs and Disabilities here at St Luke's, please refer to our full SEND Local Offer below:
+For more information on all that we offer children with Special Educational Needs and Disabilities here at St Luke's, please refer to our full SEND Information Report below:

 Q1: Who are the best people to talk to in school about my child's difficulties with learning?

 In the first instance you should approach your child’s class teacher.
 Every class teacher is responsible for adapting and refining the curriculum to respond to the strengths and needs of all pupils.
 The class teacher will monitor the progress of your child and through assessment they will identify, plan and deliver support as required.